 - Volunteering placement for young people within local communities maximising the acquired skills working with children;

 - Public events promoting the programme to policy makers and stakeholders within the youth and play arena.

 - The PAClife Training Programme – Methods, Activities and Good Practices: a programme based on physical and cultural activities that outlines the structure of the training course for educators and its training objectives and offers them useful guidelines for implementing activities with young people.

 - 25 youth workers (5 from each partner country) involved in a training on the use of physical and cultural activities for life skills development;

-- At least 50 young migrants and young people with fewer opportunities acquiring life skills, building their resilience and benefiting from greater social inclusion and employability;
+- At least 50 young people acquiring life skills, building their resilience and benefiting from greater social inclusion and employability;

-- At least 50 young migrants and young people with fewer opportunities undertaking volunteer placement;
+- At least 50 young people undertaking volunteer placement;

 - Greater understanding among project team members and target group members of the value of physical and cultural activities in helping young people developing life skills;